populationgenomics/team-docs/infrastructure.md

     2. Run germline short variant discovery to get SNPs and indels (ie: HaplotypeCaller, in Hail Batch)
     3. (Future) Call structural variants using GATK-SV (in Cromwell from Hail Batch)
 1. Update the sample-metadata system as each of the previous results are available.
-1. Spin up a dataproc cluster to joint-call the SNPs and Indel variants for the cohort:
+1. Joint-call the SNPs and Indel variants for the cohort using [`gatk GenotypeGVCFs`](https://github.com/populationgenomics/hail-elasticsearch-pipelines/blob/ddd3fd747bed12b2baedc067d92e8df332fca195/batch_seqr_loader/batch_workflow.py#L1655-L1656)
-    1. Run the `vcf_combiner` (in Hail Query) to add new samples to the latest joint-call set.
-1. Spin up a dataproc cluster with vep, to run the hail pipeline `batch_seqr_loader/scripts/load_project_to_es.py`:
+1. Spin up a dataproc cluster with vep and to run the hail pipeline `batch_seqr_loader/scripts/load_project_to_es.py`:
     1. Annotate the joint-call set with VEP and other clinical databases
     1. Export the annotated variants into a new index on the managed Elasticsearch instance